-In order to participate successfully in the CSU Stanislaus campus community, faculty should understand the norms and policies that bear on teaching, research, and day-to-day interaction with colleagues, staff, and students.
-CSU Stanislaus promotes a set of values that incorporate mutual respect for all members of the community and for the differences among various campus constituencies.
+In order to participate successfully in the Stanislaus State campus community, faculty should understand the norms and policies that bear on teaching, research, and day-to-day interaction with colleagues, staff, and students.
+Stanislaus State promotes a set of values that incorporate mutual respect for all members of the community and for the differences among various campus constituencies.

 All university employees must comply with the federal, state, and local laws.
 However, faculty, staff, and students also share responsibility for maintaining an atmosphere that enhances learning and creating a climate that affirms everyone's rights to study, work, and learn in harassment-free, non-discriminatory environment.